ga-wdi-pvd/angular-routing/readme.md

 With all our ducks in a row, we're now ready to make this module actually do something.

-# Making this module actually do something
+## Making this module actually do something

-We're going to configure this app to have routes to multiple views: a view for the Grumbles index, and a Grumbles show page.
+We're going to configure this app to have routes to multiple views:
+- A view for all `grumbles`, an index page
+- A view for a single `grumble`, a show page

-Remember in Express we had a `config/routes.js` file with all of the routes defined in it.
+Remember in Rails we had a `config/routes.rb` file with all of the routes defined in it.
 Here, we put the `routes` inside a `config` module.

 Add `.config` to your `app.js`: